Miłosz Matysik

-Miłosz Matysik (born 26 April 2004) is a Polish professional footballer who plays as either a centre-back or a defensive midfielder for Cypriot club Aris Limassol.
+Miłosz Matysik (born 26 April 2004) is a Polish professional footballer who plays as a centre-back or defensive midfielder for Cypriot First Division club Aris Limassol.

 Club career

-Jagiellonia Białystok

 Matysik is the youth product of Jagiellonia's academy.
 He made his debut for Jagiellonia Białystok II on 7 November 2020, in a 2–1 victory over Pogoń Grodzisk Mazowiecki.
 Three months later, on 7 February 2021, he made his debut in Ekstraklasa in a 2–0 loss over Wisła Kraków.
 Matysik scored his first goal for Jagiellonia's reserve team on 27 February, during a walkover victory over Ruch Wysokie Mazowieckie, which ended as a 1–1 draw.
 On 4 March 2022, he scored his premiere goal in Ekstraklasa in the 48th minute of a 1–1 draw against Stal Mielec.